wonjinsin/claude-commit/README.md

 > 👉 **Tip:** Use the `aic` alias if `aicommits` is too long for you.

+> If you ever want to write your own message instead of generating one, you can simply pass one in: `git commit -m "My message"`

 #### Generate multiple recommendations

 Sometimes the recommended commit message isn't the best so you want it to generate a few to pick from.
 You can generate multiple commit messages at once by passing in the `--generate <i>` flag, where 'i' is the number of generated messages: